-The Brine: The recommended brine is relatively heavy in salt.
+The recommended brine is relatively heavy in salt.
 According to Cooks Illustrated, this concentration of brine is recommended for chicken for 30 minutes to 2 hours.
-The chicken gets saltier if over 1 hour so I’m suggesting 1-hour max.
+The chicken gets saltier if over 1 hour, so I'm suggesting 1-hour max.

 To me (a safety guy), I don't like raw chicken at room temperature for more than 20 minutes.
 Actually, 20 minutes will do a fairly good job of brining these.

 While we no longer recommend rinsing chicken, you should always rinse carefully after brining.
-Also, don’t add any more salt after a brine is used.
-You can grill an SBCB and keep it moist without the brine, but it requires attention and skill.
+Also, don't add any more salt after brine is used.
+You can grill a chicken breast and keep it moist without the brine, but it requires attention and skill.
 Skip the brine at your own risk.

-Grill temperature is also important in our keep it moist quest.
-For any chicken, I feel you can not “sock the heat to it.”
+The grill temperature is the most important part of our keep it moist quest.
+For any chicken, I feel you can not "sock the heat to it."
 The outside will be burnt before the center is safe to eat.
 Also, the light coat of sauce can burn easily.